 Two Australians who are just crazy about Kruger

 We’re a couple of Australians from Perth who are mad about South Africa and feel that there is nothing quite like the experience of visiting Kruger National Park in particular.
-We’ve been at least 25 times, and we almost always stay for six weeks at a time, which makes our friends and family ask: “Why are you going back to the same place yet again?”
-They assume it must be boring and repetitive, but what they don’t realise is that it is very different every time, and every day, in unpredictable ways.
+We’ve been at least 25 times and almost always stay for six weeks at a time, which makes our friends and family ask: “Why are you returning to the same place yet again?”
+They assume it must be boring and repetitive, but they don’t realise that it is very different in unpredictable ways every time and every day.

 Kruger National Park is a vast area of about 19,485km², which is 360km long and about 65km wide, making it the size of a small country.
 And visiting Kruger can be an enriching adventure if you tackle it right!
 Sure, you can go on an all-inclusive safari where you will stay in luxury lodges and be driven around, but you could also do it yourself and indulge in the same serendipity for a lot less money.
 This serendipity comes from seeing what offers itself up to be seen – where what you see next is determined by what you stop to look at along the way.

-For us, Kruger offers a fantastic opportunity to drive yourself, stay in a small, thatched rondavel, and cook simple food.
-The trappings of western life don’t belong here – television, the 24-hour news cycle, instant access to everything, constant phone calls and emails, and so on.
-We feel a deep, almost primeval, satisfaction in finding our ‘own’ birds and wildlife.
-It feels good to connect with our pure instincts and to be reminded of the real purpose of adrenalin – not for stress in the workplace, but for basic survival in the wild.
+Kruger offers us a fantastic opportunity to drive ourselves, stay in a small, thatched rondavel, and cook simple food.
+The trappings of Western life don’t belong here – television, the 24-hour news cycle, instant access to everything, constant phone calls and emails, and so on.
+We feel a deep, almost primaeval, satisfaction in finding our ‘own’ birds and wildlife.
+It feels good to connect with our pure instincts and be reminded of adrenalin’s real purpose – not for stress in the workplace, but for basic survival in the wild.

 You do not know what will expose itself from one moment to the next.
-Each day what you see, or don’t see, is determined by the stops you make along the way, a bit of skill and some luck.
-And ultimately this combination is what determines whether you have the most amazing time with a leopard or miss out on seeing it at all!
+Each day, what you see or don’t see is determined by the stops you make along the way, a bit of skill and some luck.
+Ultimately, this combination determines whether you have the most amazing time with a leopard or miss out on seeing it!

 Let’s take it back to the start

-As we drove out of the Skukuza Airport gate, we agreed that the first one to find a big animal would buy the other dinner.
-Sally saw an impala after about 30 metres, but protested that it wasn’t really that big!
-Then almost immediately she spotted a colossal giraffe browsing on thorns – now that is a big animal.
+We drove out of the Skukuza Airport gate and agreed that the first one to find a big animal would buy the other dinner.
+Sally saw an impala after about 30 metres but protested that it wasn’t really that big!
+Then, almost immediately, she spotted a colossal giraffe browsing on thorns – now that is a big animal.
 She bought dinner.

-We have a vivid memory of stopping on the Sabie River causeway near the airport and being transfixed by the amazing birds that we’d never seen before.
+We vividly remember stopping on the Sabie River causeway near the airport and being transfixed by the amazing birds we’d never seen before.
 One was black and white with a long tail and a lolly-pink beak, and the other was a pied kingfisher hovering before diving to catch a fish.
 We didn’t know where to look!
-As we’d arrived at Johannesburg airport very early that morning, we’d had a chance to load up on bird books and mammal guides at the airport bookshop, but we had no idea how to look up a bird that we’d never seen before.
+As we arrived at Johannesburg airport very early that morning, we’d had a chance to load up on bird books and mammal guides at the airport bookshop, but we had no idea how to look up a bird we’d never seen before.
 With Bob driving, it fell to Sally to thumb through the book until she found the bird with the lolly-pink beak.
-It was a male pin-tailed whydah, and this method of just thumbing through the bird guide became a great way to quickly familiarize ourselves with a range of new birds.
+It was a male pin-tailed whydah, and this method of thumbing through the bird guide became a great way to familiarize ourselves with a range of new birds quickly.

 All about Kruger

-Kruger has a subtropical climate, and a wide range of habitats that change from west to east, as well as from south to north, as the underlying geology, soils and average rainfall varies.
-In general, the park is relatively flat, but the topographic monotony is broken by the Lebombo Mountains bordering Mozambique to the east, the Muntshe and Nkumbe hills, the hilly southwest area around Pretoriuskop and Berg-en-Dal, and the spectacular escarpment overlooking the Olifants River, which is one of our favourite views in the world.
+Kruger has a subtropical climate and a wide range of habitats that change from west to east and south to north as the underlying geology, soils, and average rainfall varies.
+In general, the park is relatively flat.
+Still, the topographic monotony is broken by the Lebombo Mountains bordering Mozambique to the east, the Muntshe and Nkumbe hills, the hilly southwest area around Pretoriuskop and Berg-en-Dal, and the spectacular escarpment overlooking the Olifants River, which is one of our favourite views in the world.

-Kruger is relatively well vegetated and lacks the sweeping plains of East Africa.
+Kruger is relatively well-vegetated and lacks the sweeping plains of East Africa.
 The southern half of the park supports thorny acacia and bush-willow savannah, and this zone has a greater variety of plants than the seemingly endless mopane scrubland that lies further to the north.
-Open grassland with large herds of wildlife is relatively rare but can be seen around the centre of the park.
+Open grassland with large herds of wildlife is rare but can be seen around the park’s centre.
 The ‘bushy’ nature of Kruger means that it is often harder to find animals – some estimate that only 2% of the park is visible from its extensive network of tar and dirt roads.
-However, in spite of this, the fantastic array of birds is always visible, and you usually end up spotting animals every 15 to 20 minutes unless the weather is poor.
+However, despite this, the fantastic array of birds is always visible, and you usually spot animals every 15 to 20 minutes unless the weather is poor.